Randomboixd/hamburgerexe/readme.md

 Eat hamburgers, use the toilet to keep the meter below 10.

-Simple enoguh, yet if you're not a PrO GaEmR might be hard.
+Simple enoguh, yet if you're not a PrO GaEmR it might be hard.

 # Compiling